1. Key Characteristics

 5. Where to Adopt One

-If you consider getting a LaPerm, please check adoption resources — even purebred animals can end up in shelters.
+If you want a LaPerm in your household, please check adoption resources — even purebred animals can end up in shelters.
 Try Petful’s adoption page.
 (Select the “Cats” tab.)

 A final note: Be aware of breeders operating kitten mills — and don’t support them.